 Early Traction Stage:

-Early Traction Stage is defined as the stage in which the startup’s products or services are launched in the market.
-Key performance indicators such as revenue, app downloads and customers become crucial at this stage.
+The early Traction Stage is defined as the stage in which the startup’s products or services are launched in the market.
+Key performance indicators such as revenue, app downloads, and customers become crucial at this stage.
 At this stage, funds are required to increase product offerings, grow user base and expand to new geographies.

-Common funding sources available in this stage are:
+Common funding sources available at this stage are:

-At this stage, startups can show the market traction and revenue to raise the format debt from banks and NBFCs.
-This is especially applicable for working capital.
+At this stage, startups can show market traction and revenue to raise the format debt from banks and NBFCs.
+This is especially applicable to working capital.
 Here some entrepreneurs might prefer debt funding over equity as the former does not dilute equity stake.

 Venture Capital Funds: